liamdebeasi/neurala-coding-test/README.md

 $ npm install
 ```
 _Note: macOS users may need to run `sudo npm install`_

+* In the root directory, create an auth.json with host, user, password, and database

 * To start the Node server, run
 ```